Rising Star Cave: Dating

 The fossils of the Dinaledi chamber have been dated to between 335,000 and 236,000 years ago, long after much larger-brained and more modern-looking hominins had appeared.
 Geologists estimate that the cave in which the fossils were discovered is no older than three million years, and the ages for flowstone where the fossils were recovered from was interpreted to be deposited between 236,000 and 414,000 years ago.

+Rock engravings

+In 2023, Berger published a preliminary report that described rock engravings on a pillar in the Hill Antechamber, near where bodies were found.
+They are "deeply impressed cross-hatchings and other geometric shapes.
+The surfaces bearing these engravings appear to have been prepared and smoothed."
+Berger goes on to note, "If confirmed, the antiquity, intentionality, and authorship of the reported markings will have profound archaeological implications, as such behaviors are otherwise widely considered to be unique to our species, Homo sapiens."
+However, it does concede the discovery requires more work to confirm who made the markings and when.
+In addition, Berger found evidence of extensive fire use in the cave, presumably to provide light.

 Geology

 The Rising Star cave system lies in the Bloubank River valley, 2.2 km west of Sterkfontein Cave.
-It comprises an area of 250 × 150 m of mapped passageways situated in the core of a gently west dipping (17°) open fold, and it is stratigraphically bound to a 15–20 m-thick, stromatolitic dolomite horizon in the lower parts of the Monte Christo Formation.
+It comprises an area of 250 × 150 m of mapped passageways situated in the core of a gently west-dipping (17°) open fold, and it is stratigraphically bound to a 15–20-metre-thick, stromatolitic dolomite horizon in the lower parts of the Monte Christo Formation.
 This dolomite horizon is largely chert-free but contains five thin (<10 cm) chert marker horizons that have been used to evaluate the relative position of chambers within the system.
-The upper contact is marked by a 1–1.3 m-thick, capping chert unit that forms the roof of several large cave chambers.
+The upper contact is marked by a 1–1.3-metre-thick, capping chert unit that forms the roof of several large cave chambers.
 The height above sea level is 1,450 m for the Dinaledi Chamber's floor.